 - 5 cloves Garlic – softened

-- 1 tsp Finely Chopped Fresh Rosemary (or ½ tsp Dried)
+- 1 tsp Finely Chopped Fresh Rosemary (substitute: ½ tsp Dried)

-- 2 tsp Chopped Fresh Thyme (or 1 tsp Dried)
+- 2 tsp Chopped Fresh Thyme (substitute: 1 tsp Dried)

 - 1 Yellow Onion – peeled & quartered through root

 - 2 large Carrots – peeled & cut into 2-inch chunks

 - 1 head Garlic – loose skin removed & halved through root

 - 3 sprigs Fresh Rosemary

 - 12 ounces Cremini Mushrooms – stemmed & halved